dmitrydolnikov/lg_time_bot/README.md

 langgraph dev

+Create a file called `alibaba.key` and paste your Qwen-compatible API key in it.

 # Langgraph queries
 when you run langgraph dev, browser will open and show the query editor with graph state